Consider one of these options for your next meeting or event with Philadelphia’s skyline, waterfront or iconic historic district as a backdrop.

 Total meeting space at the Water Works: 13,725 square feet

 Water Works, an iconic national historic landmark with Greek-Revival buildings, is known as the first municipal water works in the country.
 Using paddle wheels to pump water, the Fairmount Water Works opened in 1815 and eventually became the first to stop using the paddle wheels for more efficient water turbine engines.
 The indoor and outdoor spaces are used for events and offer unmatched views of Boathouse Row and the city’s skyline.
 Situated at the foot of the Philadelphia Museum of Art, the picturesque architectural treasure on the Schuylkill River offers lavish spaces for guests, including a columned walkway, vintage gazebo and a tented veranda.
 Whole property can be rented.

 Contact information: 640 Waterworks Drive, Philadelphia, email@example.com

 The newly renovated Moshulu is one of a few restaurants in the country aboard a tall ship.
 Docked on the Delaware River at Penn’s Landing, the historic ship’s recent facelift added a new large lobby bar and a refreshed main dining area (with much of the design inspired by fashion designer Ralph Lauren’s personal yacht).
 The world’s oldest and largest tall ship offers unsurpassed views of the city skyline and waterfront and features an American menu with seafood influences, plus prime steaks and hand-rolled sushi.
-Full capacity of venue is 1,000.
 Fun fact: The Moshulu was active during both World Wars and has been a restaurant since 1975.
 In the movie “Godfather Part II,” the Moshulu brings the young Vito Corleone to the United States in the early 1900s.